 You can download the complete list of rules using this link.

-The results of code quality testing are delivered as ratings.
-The following table summarizes the ratings for various test criteria.
+The results of code quality testing are delivered as rating as summarized in this table.

 |Security Rating||A = No vulnerabilities

 B = At least 1 minor vulnerability

 |Maintainability Rating||Defined by the outstanding remediation cost for code smells as a percentage of the time that has already gone into the application